Abner-NM/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 	* Where n is the number of times the character _ should be printed
 	* The line should end with a \n
 	* If n is 0 or less, the function should only print \n
+7. 7-print_diagonal.c - a function that draws a diagonal line on the terminal